msfreemind/bump-square/README.md

 }
 ```

-The data for each game level—including the level title, level speed, time limit (if any) and tile positions—are stored as key-value pairs and used by the rendering logic to draw each level's elements.
+The data for each game level—including the level title, level speed, time limit (if any) and tile positions—are stored as key-value pairs (and used by the rendering logic to draw each level's elements):

 ```javascript
 3: {